How to get started with Intermittent Fasting

 If you’ve watched our first video on Intermittent Fasting (IF), you probably think the rules sound pretty simple.
 And you’re right.
 They are.
 But, there are still some considerations for you if you want to make the most out of intermittent fasting.
-Before reading this article, I’d suggest reading our first post on this topic since it’ll provide you with more details on the framework.
+Before reading this article, I’d suggest reading our introductory post on intermittent fasting on this topic since it’ll provide you with more details on the framework.

 The first thing you need to decide is how you’ll be fasting.
 Are you going to do 16 hours fasted and 8 hours feeding?
 20 and 4?
 Some people also eat regularly 6 days during the week and do a full 24-hour fast once per week.
 Think about what works best for you.
 What you’re most likely to stick to.
 The most effective tactic will be the one that will keep you consistent.
 Consistency is a topic you’ll see in a lot of our posts as it will drive your success and results in fitness.

 Make sure you know what your calorie and macronutrient intake should be based on your goals.
 Are you in a caloric deficit or surplus?
 In order to understand this it is essential to be tracking your macros.
 Don’t let Fasting impact your intake and consumption too dramatically.
 Fasting doesn’t change your energy and food requirements.
-Those are still and always going to be dictated by your goals and what you’re hoping to accomplish – whether that be weight loss, fat loss, muscle building, or strength gaining.
+Those are still and always going to be dictated by your goals and what you’re hoping to accomplish – whether that be losing weight or fat, gaining muscle, or increasing your strength.
 It’s easy to let fasting drastically change how you eat, but it shouldn’t.